base-link/base/book/graphics.md

-# Graphics in NoteTree
+# Graphics in TermTree

-Here is a hello world graphics rendering in NoteTree.
+Here is a hello world graphics rendering in TermTree.

 ```
 load @termsurf/crow